MPI-SWS/pgcd/README.md

 ### With PyCharm IDE

-If you have PyCharm you can open the rfccc directory as project:
+If you have PyCharm you can open the pgcd directory as project:
-* set rfccc/nodes and rfccc/nodes/interpreter files as source roots (right click on them -> mark directory as -> source root)
+* set pgcd/nodes and pgcd/nodes/interpreter files as source roots (right click on them -> mark directory as -> source root)
-* go to Settings -> Project: rfccc -> Project interpreter -> add python3 venv ([Picture](https://gitlab.mpi-sws.org/gbbanusic/chor-and-frames-for-conc-ctrl-code/blob/master/readme/set_venv.png))
+* go to Settings -> Project: pgcd -> Project interpreter -> add python3 venv ([Picture](readme/set_venv.png))
 * import CableRobot project or modify the project to remove dependencies (will be done in future)

-Before running the example please set the "RFCCC_ROS_PROGRAMS" environment variable to your location of node programs (globally!)
+Before running the example please set the "PGCD_ROS_PROGRAMS" environment variable to your location of node programs (globally!)
 (or change the path manually in start.launch file), for example:

 ```
-RFCCC_ROS_PROGRAMS="/home/$USERNAME/catkin_ws/src/rfccc/nodes/programs/"
+PGCD_ROS_PROGRAMS="/home/$USERNAME/catkin_ws/src/pgcd/nodes/programs/"
 ```

 make sure that the path is set and that roslaunch will find it!